kapouer/postinstall/README.md

 -------

 * `--allow`, `-a`
-  an array of allowed commands. `postinstall -a link -a copy`
+  an array of allowed commands. `postinstall -a link -a copy`.
-  by default all commands are allowed.
+  When unset, all commands are allowed.

 Syntax